 Field Description Host Timeout Defines the time the host waits to receive a message before timing out.
 The default time is 260 seconds.
 The field range is 60-16711450 seconds.
 Router Timeout Defines the time the Multicast router waits to receive a message before it times out.
 The default value is 300 seconds.
 The field range is 1-16711450 seconds.
 State Indicates if IGMP snooping is enabled on the VLAN.
 The possible field values are: Enable - Enables IGMP Snooping on the VLAN.
-Disable - Disables IGMP Snooping on the VLAN Unit Defines the unit number.
+Disable - Disables IGMP Snooping on the VLAN Querier State Defines the IGMP Querier status on the VLAN.
+The possible field values are: Enabled - Enables an IGMP Querier on the VLAN.
+Disabled - Disables an IGMP Querier on the VLAN.
+Querier Version Defines the IGMP Querier version on the VLAN.
+The possible field values are IGMPv2 and IGMPv3.
+Unit Defines the unit number.
 Static Router Ports Defines the port numbers which can be added as static router ports.
 Ports Indicates the units and allocated ports as static router ports.
 Dynamic Router Ports Displays the port numbers which was learned as dynamic router ports.
+Forbidden Router Ports Defines the ports to be added as forbidden router ports.
+Ports Indicates the units and port numbers defined as forbidden router ports.